 Jews and Catholics were allowed to run for public office, although in order to become a minister one had to be a member of the Swedish state church.
 This regulation remained in effect until 1951.

 Psychologist, originally a member of Freud's group.
 He formulated his own theories on the individual and inferiority.

 1870 - 1938 BENJAMIN CARDOZO - SUPREME COURT JUDGE (New York, USA)

 Cardozo belonged to an old Sephardic family and served as Justice of the New York Supreme Court for many years.
 A tough liberal by nature, he was appointed to the Supreme Court by conservative Herbert Hoover in 1932.
 The Cardozo College of Law at Yeshiva University was named after him.

 A tough financier, he made a name and fortune for himself on Wall Street.
 Baruch became friendly with Woodrow Wilson, serving as his advisor.
 Later he served as an advisor on defense and economy to President Roosevelt.
 Baruch was also highly regarded by both Truman and Eisenhower and was frequently consulted for his opinions.
 During Truman's administration he served as liaison to the Jewish community.
 Baruch was not a

 Zionist and was against the establishment of a Jewish state.

 1870 EDICT OF POPE NICHOLAS III

-The forcing of Jews to hear conversion sermons was abolished after almost six hundred years(1278).
+The forcing of Jews to hear conversion sermons was abolished by Pope Pius IX, after almost six hundred years(1278).

 1870 - 1953 HILAIRE BELLOC (England)